Heirloom Seeds FAQs

 Our seeds do very well all across the country, mainly because we focus on mostly heirloom varieties.
 These are seeds that have been grown, saved, and passed down from generation to generation and have proven themselves to do well as families have moved, married, and migrated across continents and countries.
 They have experienced a wide range of growing conditions and climates and have done well enough to be saved and passed down.

 We also work with a network of growers across the US, mainly in the intermountain West, that are experts in maintaining the quality and vigor of the seed.
 This helps ensure that our seeds do well wherever they are planted.

 We work hard to provide an accurate description of our varieties and if they are better suited to certain areas or climates.
-If you have a question if a certain seed will do well for you, just send me an email with the varieties in question and some details on your location and growing conditions and I’m happy to give you my recommendations.
+If you have a question if a certain seed will do well for you, just send us an email with the varieties in question and some details on your location and growing conditions, and we are happy to give you our recommendations.

 Are your seeds organic?

 A growing number of our varieties are certified organic, but not all.
 There are several factors to consider in looking at whether a seed variety is certified organic or not.

 There are certain thresholds of production that a grower must meet in order to become eligible for the organic certification process.
 One of these is a minimum dollar amount per year produced.
 Some of our smaller growers who only grow 2 – 3 varieties of beans, tomatoes, etc. will never produce enough seed to qualify for organic certification.
 Another is the financial ability to put a farm through a 3-year certification process which impacts the volume of crops and products grown, as well as paying for the multiple inspections, paperwork and the certification itself.
 These fees aren’t a one-time event either, so future financial costs must be considered.

 Some of our growers are large enough to produce enough and are able to shoulder the financial and paperwork requirements to become a certified organic producer.
 These are clearly marked.